joey-qytyku/OS-90-fixed/docs/Scheduler.md

 * Bound range
 * Segment not present

-#NP could be used by segmented model programs to implement virtual memory.
+#NP could be used by segmented model programs to implement segment swapping.

 ## Exceptions in Real Mode